TinusgragLin/tglslice/blog-zola/content/rust-pin.md

 Now if you only pay attention to the first 2 requirements, they look awfully like descriptions for any pointer-like structures referring to the inner value!
-And combining with the requirement 3, it seems like that the desired pointer-like structure shouldn't give mutable references to the inner values.
+And combining with the requirement 3, the desired pointer-like structure shouldn't give the ownership or mutable references to the inner value.

 Often, these structures internally contain the memory address of the pointed-to value, which lives in stack or in heap.
 Values in stack, whose sizes should be